squid-cache/squid-cache.github.io/Features/IPv6.rst

 Given that transparency/interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
 It's quite logical that a protocol without NAT cannot do transparency and interception that way.

-Talk amongst the Linux netfilter guys indicates that the [[Features/Tproxy4|TPROXY v4]] feature should be easily capable of IPv6. '''But they have not yet written that bit of the code'''
+[[Features/Tproxy4|TPROXY v4]] is capable of IPv6. '''Kernel and iptables patches for IPv6 TPROXY are now available.
+Contact Balabit.'''
+You will also need the very latest 3.1 beta code, which will now permit tproxy ports to listen on IPv6 ... if your system has been patched.

 === Delay Pools ===